fmi-faim/ipa-project-template/docs/source/ipa_structure.md

 Treat this really as a playground.
 Do not use scratchpad code for your final analysis runs.
 ```

+stackview-demo.ipynb
+: This is a short demo notebook which uses [stackview](https://github.com/haesleinhuepf/stackview) to display an image inside a jupyter notebook.

 ## ipa
-This is where your image processing & analysis code lives which is used to produce final results.
+This is where your image processing and analysis code lives which is used to produce final results.
 Our recommendation is to separate your processing and analysis into several steps.
 For example
 1. preprocessing,
 2. segmentation,